Arsoban/Arsoban/README.md

 - 👋 Hi, I’m @Arsoban
-- 👀 I’m interested in Python
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python and modules, maybe C# in future
+- 🌱 I’m currently learning Python, C#, C++, C
-- 💞️ I’m looking to collaborate on Any Python Projects
+- 💞️ I’m looking to collaborate on Any Projects
-- 📫 You can wright me on Discord: Ars#4927
+- 📫 You can wright me on Discord: Ars#0001